-Much like inspection checklists and punch lists, daily reports are an important component of a good construction quality program.
-They are best used used for:
+Much like inspection checklists and punch lists, construction daily reports are an important component of a good quality program for the construction industry..
+They are best used for:

 - Documenting construction progress